Advanced Element Filtering ❺

 wfu-filter-match

-For example, suppose your CMS items have a numeric field indicating the day of week.
+For example, suppose your CMS items have a numeric field or an option field indicating the day of week.
 In JavaScript convention, 0 is Sunday, 1 is Monday, through to 6 is Saturday.

 If you store that number in a CMS field and then bind it to a custom attribute, you can easily create a custom attribute on your Collection Item of e.g. weekday